 Fall semester, January term, spring semester.
 During fall and spring semesters, a full-time student carries from 12 to 18 semester hours; a student takes from one to four semester hours during the January term.
-Two summer terms are also available; a student may take up to seven semester hours per summer term.
-Courses for students in Weekend College are offered on the trimester system; a student may take up to 10 semester hours per trimester.
+One summer term is also available; a student may take up to ten semester hours in the summer term.
+Courses for students in Accelerated Professional Programs are offered on-line, in evenings, and on weekends on the trimester system; while many students enroll part-time, a student may enroll full-time (12-18 hours).